TroyFletcher/Emacs_openscad_shorthand/README.md

 **EX:** x x x = ```};};};```

-**NOTE:** x calls may be stacked up to 3 per line MAX!
-If you have any idea why flet stops recursively calling the function past 3 nestings, let me know!
+~~**NOTE:** x calls may be stacked up to 3 per line MAX!
+If you have any idea why flet stops recursively calling the function past 3 nestings, let me know!~~ This was due to this kind of dynamic recursion being "frowned upon" within emacs, which feels wrong to me, but whatever.
+There's a silly mapcar/lambda alternative in its place that works well.

 # This is alpha code!
 I am aware this is not the right format for an emacs library, if you want to correct the syntax, please feel free.
 This is Alpha, and I put it together in a few hours in the middle of the night while tending sick kids.
 There are probably mistakes!